Minifixio/minifixio/README.md

 ### About me

-Second year of CS engineer degree at [Télécom Paris](https://telecom-paris.fr).
+Computer Science student at [Télécom Paris](https://telecom-paris.fr).

 You can find more about my projects here : [my portfolio](https://emile.le-gallic.com)